What is NOW?

 “My career involves putting together large national conferences.
 It is apparent that you all hit this one out of the park.
 Everything flowed smoothly.” -Attendee

 There is a refundable deposit of $50 for an individual or $100 per family to attend the conference.
-Once your application has been accepted, we will contact you for your credit card information.
+Once your application has been accepted, we will send you the information to complete your deposit.
 Failure to respond in a timely manner could jeopardize your acceptance to the conference.

 What is Included

 If a flight to Phoenix is needed, it will be provided as well as a shuttle or taxi to the resort.
 Conference and hotel rooms for the dates of the conference will be provided.
-Dinner for Friday the 20th will be provided and breakfast, lunch and dinner will be provided on the 21st.
-Breakfast and boxed lunches will be provided for the 22nd.
+Dinner for Friday will be provided and breakfast, lunch and dinner will be provided on Saturday.
+Breakfast and boxed lunches will be provided on Sunday.

 As part of the planning committee for the youth programming at the NOW conference, we try to find the delicate balance between providing education for the youth, but also having some fun.

-While the parents were at their adult programming, we had the youth split up into three different groups 0-4, 5-12, 13-17.
-The 0-4 age group was able to see a puppet theater, work on art projects, watch movies and even paint some balloons.
+While the parents are at their adult programming, we have the youth split up into two different groups 0-4, 5-12.
+The 0-4 age group are entertained by nannies.